CompareYourCharter/OH-data/README.md

 	2. classroom expenditure is computed by subtracting column 8 (administrative) from total expenses
 	3. classroom percentage is then computed by dividing classroom expenditure by total expenses
 	4. classroom percentage is then rounded to three significant digits

+* All **Dropout Recovery Schools** which have an entry in the *Dropout Recovery Report Card* will first take available data from that sheet.
+If there is no entry in *Charter Report Card* it will leave the grade metrics blank as they do not appear in the *Dropout Recovery Report Card*.

 ### Zip Search - Districts.csv